 Why am I sharing this?
 Not so you can duplicate my policies.

-So you can start thinking about how YOU need to organize your process.
+So you can start thinking about YOUR process.
 Shops with more space and more services likely need multiple projects at once to keep the pipeline full.
 You may be happy to take the piece in right at initial contact, in case another project gets delayed.
 Maybe you allow certain clients to take up regular space on the schedule, ahead of new clients – like an ongoing commercial account.

-The point is, think about YOUR “ideal” scenario.
-If you don’t know what that is, clients are going to drive the bus, and you almost certainly won’t like it.
-But if YOU don’t know, how the heck are THEY supposed to know?
-It doesn’t mean you never reroute, but make sure that you’re at the wheel with a map.
+The point is, if YOU don’t know, how the heck are THEY supposed to know?
+If you don’t want clients driving you all over town, make sure you’re at the wheel with a map.

 #3.
 Provide tools for self educating.